 2. Flexible hybrid work model

-This hybrid work schedule model offers a bit more flexibility to employees compared to the office-first hybrid work model.
-Here, employees are free to design their hybrid schedule and choose the days they’ll work remotely.
+This hybrid work schedule model offers more flexibility to employees than the office-first hybrid work model.
+Employees can design their hybrid schedules and choose the days they’ll work remotely.

 The advantages of implementing this model include: